marwadeeb/Graph_DDI/README.md

 > results, and Responsible ML analysis for academic evaluation purposes.
 A production deployment
 > would strip out the evaluation pages and expose only the checker and chat interfaces.

-> **⏳ First visit:** HuggingFace Spaces hibernates after a period of inactivity.
-If the demo
-> shows a loading screen, wait ~30–60 seconds for the container to wake before using it.

-> **📚 Project scope:** This repository documents the full ML pipeline, baselines, ablation
-> results, and Responsible ML analysis for academic evaluation purposes.
-A production deployment
-> would strip out the evaluation pages and expose only the checker and chat interfaces.

 ---

 ## Quick Start (local — Docker Compose)